Harlow First Avenue Cycling and Walking Improvements

 Summary

-We are proposing to make crossing improvements at three junctions along the First Avenue corridor in Harlow through our Harlow First Avenue Cycling and Walking Improvements scheme.
+We are planning to make crossing improvements at three junctions along the First Avenue corridor in Harlow through our Harlow First Avenue Cycling and Walking Improvements scheme.

 It is the first phase of a new east to west walking and cycling route.